ExpenseGhost

 Common mistakes

-• Issuing 1099s for credit-card payments — the processor handles this on 1099-K. You'd be double-reporting.
+• Issuing 1099s for credit-card payments: the processor already reports those on a 1099-K. You'd be double-reporting.

-Treat 1099 prep as part of your year-end packet alongside the work covered in bookkeeping for freelancers: 5-step minimum and receipt requirements — getting all three right in January saves a lot of February pain.
+Treat 1099 prep as part of your year-end packet, alongside the work covered in bookkeeping for freelancers: 5-step minimum and receipt requirements.
+Getting all three right in January saves you a lot of February pain.

 How ExpenseGhost helps